 This year’s PTA Leg Con was a huge success!
-For those of you not familiar with LegCon, it is an annual conference where PTA leaders join forces and head to DC to influence the legislature.
-The first day is all about introducing the priorities for the year and giving background information.
+For those unfamiliar with LegCon, it is an annual conference where PTA leaders join forces and head to DC to influence the legislature.
+The first day is about introducing the year's priorities and giving background information.
 The second day is reserved for meetings with members, staffers, etc. This year, the event was virtual for the first time and, as a result, had over 800 people in attendance.
-If you did not get a chance to attend, or just are curious about the five legislative priorities for 2021 and how you can help advocate for our students, check out this blog as well as our summary on the Multipurpose Room podcast.
+If you did not get a chance to attend or are just curious about the five legislative priorities for 2021 and how you can help advocate for our students, check out this blog and our summary on the Multipurpose Room podcast.

 This year’s advocacy priorities for the National PTA are listed below.
-Each has a policy brief available on the PTA’s website if you want more information.
+Each policy brief is available on the PTA’s website for more information.

 Ask 1: Make meaningful, robust investments in education in the next COVID relief package.
-The PTA has appreciated the prior relief in the education space, however, schools are facing unprecedented budget deficits and more investment is needed.
+The PTA has appreciated the prior relief in the education space.
+However, schools face unprecedented budget deficits, and more investment is needed.

-Ask 2: Increase funding for the Statewide Family Engagement Centers (SFECs) to $20 million in FY 2022.
-The PTA wants to make sure these programs receive additional funding to ensuring families are meaningfully engaged.
+Ask 2: Increase the Statewide Family Engagement Centers (SFECs) funding to $20 million in FY 2022.
+The PTA wants to ensure these programs receive additional funding to ensure families are meaningfully engaged.

 Ask 3: Include schools in any comprehensive infrastructure package.
-The PTA is asking the legislature to pass the Reopen and Rebuild America's Schools Act of 2021.
+The PTA asks the legislature to pass the Reopen and Rebuild America's Schools Act of 2021.

-Ask 4: Improve the federal school meal program through Child Nutrition Reauthorization and extending the current child nutrition waivers beyond 2021.
+Ask 4: Improve the federal school meal program through Child Nutrition Reauthorization and extend child nutrition waivers beyond 2021.

-Ask 5: Support policies which protect all students, including students from historically marginalized populations and communities.
-Specifically, the PTA is asking for support on the Keeping All Students Safe the The Protecting our Students in Schools Act.
+Ask 5: Support policies that protect all students, including students from historically marginalized populations and communities.
+Specifically, the PTA requests support for the Keeping All Students Safe Protecting Our Students in Schools Act.

-Aside from providing additional detail about each of these asks, LegCon shared tips for advocacy as well as feedback from the meetings with legislators.
+Aside from providing additional detail about these asks, LegCon shared tips for advocacy and feedback from the meeting with legislators.
 Here are the takeaways from those discussions.

 Advocacy is about giving a voice to those who don’t have it.
 In the PTA world, it is about being a voice for EVERY child.
-In that end, taking action to speak up is advocacy.
+To that end, taking action to speak up is advocacy.
 It doesn’t have to be a big lobbying push.
-If you are looking to start, here are some tips to be really successful.
+If you want to start, here are some tips to succeed.